Clockwise: Terminology

-Before clocks were commonplace, the terms "sunwise" and the Scottish Gaelic-derived "deasil" (the latter ultimately from an Indo-European root for "right", shared with the Latin dexter) were used to describe clockwise motion, while "widdershins" (from Middle Low German weddersinnes, lit. "against direction") was used for counterclockwise motion.
+Before clocks were commonplace, the terms "sunwise" (as observed from the northern hemisphere) and the Scottish Gaelic-derived "deasil" (the latter ultimately from an Indo-European root for "right", shared with the Latin dexter) were used to describe clockwise motion, while "widdershins" (from Middle Low German weddersinnes, lit. "against direction") was used for counterclockwise motion.

 The terms clockwise and counterclockwise can only be applied to a rotational motion once a side of the rotational plane is specified, from which the rotation is observed.
 For example, the daily rotation of the Earth is clockwise when viewed from above the South Pole, and counterclockwise when viewed from above the North Pole (considering "above a point" to be defined as "farther away from the center of earth and on the same ray").